Many small businesses believe branding is only for BIG companies with BIG budgets.

 They’re missing a huge opportunity.
 Small business branding is a super power; it enables your firm to appear more strategic and larger than it is.

 Here are the 3 major reasons why small businesses must develop their brands.
-In line with a small business mindset, branding helps maximize the value of your limited resources.

 5 Small business branding guidelines

 The biggest branding challenge most small businesses face is finding the time to define their brand and to develop a set of brand guidelines.

 Here are 5 small business branding guidelines to help you think about your brand.

 Small business branding guideline 1: State your business mission.